itb-community/ITB-ModUtils/README.md

 	Fired when a pawn's position is changed (either by moving, or by being pushed/flipped).
 Fired once for every tile.

+* `pawnUndoMoveHook( mission, pawn, oldPosition )`

+	Fired when a pawn's move is undone.

 * `pawnSelectedHook( mission, pawn )`

 	Fired when a pawn is selected by the player.